 I immediately downloaded The Essentials of Classic Italian Cooking.
 (Why I didn’t already have a copy is a question for another day.)
 Flipping through the book revealed a woman who spoke her mind, knew right from wrong, and who, if you disagreed with what she had to say, well, that was your problem.
 (Not at all unlike Momma Leite.)
 I knew The Empress wouldn’t let me down.
 And she didn’t.
 Her Bolognese sauce clocks in at a whopping six hours.
-That’s longer than some relationship I’ve seen.
+That’s longer than some relationships I’ve seen.

 As I leaned against the stove with my iPad in its kitchen condom, a gorgeous sauce burbling down to sweet goodness in the pot, I was connecting to my past—to my stirrers.
 And to a craving even deeper, to be with my avó just one more time.